Dr Tim Ayers

 BA (Oxford); MA, PhD (London), FSA

-Tim Ayers is a Senior Lecturer in the History of Art, and a member of the Centre for Medieval Studies.
+Tim Ayers is a Professor in the History of Art, and a member of the Centre for Medieval Studies.

 His research has focused upon British art and architecture of the later middle ages.
-A study of the stained glass of Wells Cathedral appeared in 2004 and one on the west front of Salisbury Cathedral in 2000.
-He is finishing a book on the stained glass of Merton College, Oxford, for which he was awarded a Mellon Senior Fellowship and an AHRC Research Fellowship in 2009–10.
-He edited the volume The History of British Art, 600-1600 (2008), in a series from Tate Britain and the Yale Center for British Art.
+He has published studies on the stained glass of Merton College, Oxford (2013) and Wells Cathedral (2004).
+He also edited the volume The History of British Art, 600-1600 (2008), in a series from Tate Britain and the Yale Center for British Art.

 Departmental roles